Periodontal Care in Sierra Vista, AZ

 • For more advanced cases, laser therapy can kill bacteria and promote healing.

 • Dr. Hales may recommend periodontal surgery to reduce pocket depth and restore lost bone in severe cases.
-Options like flap surgery, bone grafts, and soft tissue grafts help regrow healthy tissue.
+Options like flap surgery, a bone graft, and soft tissue grafts help regrow healthy tissue.
+Bone grafting procedures may involve utilizing the patient’s own bone to help regenerate bone loss caused by gum disease.

 • For maintenance, patients require regular periodontal visits (usually every three to six months).
 Dr. Hales provides ongoing monitoring and cleaning to prevent recurrence.

-• At home, patients should maintain proper oral hygiene, like brushing, flossing, and using antiseptic mouthwashes to control bacteria.
+• At home, patients should avoid poor oral hygiene by brushing, flossing, and using antiseptic mouthwashes to control bacteria.

 Periodontal Treatment Aftercare